-Cornell Plantations relies on the assistance of dedicated volunteers, stewards, and other conservation partners to preserve, maintain, and restore natural communities and locally rare plant habitat within the Finger Lakes region.
+To successfully implement the IDRM program, Cornell relies on the assistance of dedicated volunteers, stewards, neighbors, and other conservation partners to participate and support our highly managed hunting program.

 Natural Area Visitors

-Visitors please note that all Plantations' Natural Areas with firearm deer hunting programs are closed for public use during the firearm deer seasons, from November 17 through December 18, 2012.
-Additionally, sites in the Deer Management Focus Area that are listed below, are closed to the public from January 12 through 31, 2013.
-All Natural Areas remain open to the public during the archery deer season, with runs from October 1 through November 16, 2012.
+Visitors please note that selected Cornell near-campus lands and many Cornell Botanic Gardens Natural Areas with firearm deer hunting programs are closed for public use during the firearm deer seasons from November 17 through December 9, and during the muzzleloader season from December 10 through December 18, 2018.
+Additionally, sites with firearm hunting in the Deer Management Focus Area that are listed below are closed to the public from January 12th through January 31, 2019.
+Unless otherwise noted, all publically accessible areas remain open to the public including those with archery hunting.

 Deer Management Focus Area